dturissini/sim_sech_hybrid/README.md

 ### Prepare metadata
-The analysis relies on a number of sqlite database tables to store metadata related to the samples and populations.
+The analysis relies on a number of sqlite database tables to store metadata related to the samples and populations. ssh_d_win.db is created to store the metadata.
 Steps to prepare the metadata can be found in make_ssh_metadata_steps.txt

 1. Make chrom_lens table to store the length of chromosome arms for use when creating windows along chromosomes and populate it with a sql query